IamSithabile/IamSithabile/README.md

-# Ready to make an impact and build the future with cutting-edge technology
+# Bridging the gap between creativity and technology

 - 👋 Welcome to my GitHub profile!
 My name is Sithabile Mananga and I am a self-taught, passionate junior fullstack developer with a focus on the MERN stack (MongoDB, Express, React, and Node.js) and the react ecosystem.
 I am currently seeking opportunities to further develop my skills and contribute to a team of experienced professionals.
 As a junior developer, I am constantly striving to improve my skills and expand my knowledge in the field.
 -